brendan-donohoe/math471/README.rst

   - To run our Gauss Quadrature code and graph the results, use the commands in the makefile:
   $ make clean
   $ make graphgauss

+4. Homework 4

+  - The report for Homework 4 is in the directory Homework4/Report and is named homework4.pdf.

+  - All of the code for Homework 4 is in Homework4/Code.

+  - To run the code and graph a function on curvilinear coordinates, use the commands:
+  $ make clean
+  $ make graph_it

+  - To run the code and plot the error of